aliasgharmirhshai/django-weblog/README.md

 # Introduction
 django_weblog is a relatively simple django project <br>
-is a relatively simple django project this project use django-debug-toolbar , unittest and cbv
+is a relatively simple django project <br>
+this project use django-debug-toolbar , unittest and cbv